JasperGrant/ECED3901-Competition-2024/README.md

 ros2 run eced3901_competition_2024 test_student 2
 ```

+The robot node should publish it's team number to the topic '/team_1_ready' or '/team_2_ready'.

 You should still not see any output from the pose_listener node.

-3. Start the competition_publisher node by running the following command:
+1. Start the competition_publisher node by running the following command:

 ```bash
 ros2 run eced3901_competition_2024 competition_publisher